-This is the story of how I stalked the writer of this blog, convinced him to let me write regularly for Shopify and generated thousands of visits to my site—all as a blogging newbie.
+This is the story of how I convinced the former managing editor of this blog to let me write regularly for Shopify and generated thousands of visits to my site—all as a blogging newbie.

 What follows is a behind-the-scenes look at how to land high-profile guest posting opportunities.
 I'm going to give you a step-by-step process, and show you all my secret tricks.
 While my goal was to promote my new blog, the guest posting tactics discussed are an incredibly effective way to market any business online, including ecommerce sites.